rknightuk/rknight.me/src/posts/blog/2024/2024-11-03-weblogpomo-ama.md

 **_What's your worst and fav childhood memories?_**

-I've say on this question since it was asked and I have...nothing (except the Beetlejuice one above).
+I've sat on this question since it was asked and I have...nothing (except the Beetlejuice one above).
 I don't think I have any memories before about 10 years old.
 Not that my childhood was bad but I can't think of anything that stands out in either direction.
 Sorry Alexandra, what a rubbish answer.

 via [Alexandra](https://social.lol/@alexandra/113403973751963152)